 - 1. Dress and appearance should be modest.
 This includes practice apparel for all participants. - 2.
 Personal conduct should be Christ honoring and above reproach. - Language should be graceful and edifying.
 No foul language will be tolerated. - Personal interaction with others should be pleasant and constructive.
 Bullying, hurtful taunting and harsh criticism will not be tolerated. - Use of alcohol, tobacco, electronic cigarettes or vape(ing) is not permitted during Program events. - Sexual misconduct of any form will not be tolerated. - 3.
-Media should be wholesome and of a manner that is in keeping with Christian principles. - Crude or vulgar music, text or images in print or electronic form will not be tolerated. - Any social media representing or depicting Knighthawks Cross-Country or its members should be such that it represents the program in a positive manner. - 4.
-Competition Environment
+Media should be wholesome and of a manner that is in keeping with Christian principles. - Crude or vulgar music, text or images in print or electronic form will not be tolerated. - Any social media representing or depicting Knighthawks Cross-Country or its members should be such that it represents the program in a positive manner.

+4. Competition Environment

 - While good natured cheers are part of an exciting competition environment, coaches and athletes from either team are not to be heckled or taunted in a hurtful manner. - Coaches, athletes and fans are expected to treat judges and timing officials with respect.
-Arguing with and/or insulting officials in any form is not permitted. - complaints on behalf of the program or enter agreements on behalf of the program.
+Arguing with and/or insulting officials in any form is not permitted. - During meets, Head Coaches, Assistant Coaches and Team Captains are the only representatives delegated to communicate on behalf of the team.
+Runners, fans and other assistants should not directly engage or "Talk At" a race official.